 Thankfully, there are things you can do to make it easier to see your television.
 The following are some steps you can take to mitigate glare issues.

 One of the easiest ways to reduce glare and make your screen easier to view is the find the right placement for your TV.
-First, you’ll want to place your TV so that any natural light that comes into the room- from windows for example- is _behind _your TV, which will prevent reflections on the screens that add significantly to glare.
+First, you’ll want to place your TV so that any natural light that comes into the room, from windows, for example, is behind your TV, which will prevent reflections on the screens that add significantly to glare.
 If you need to, you can read how to move a flat-screen TV to ensure that isn’t damaged while you are moving it to the perfect spot.
 Additionally, if you have children or pets, you may want to learn how to install TV safety straps.
 This way if the TV is hit or tilted, your child or pet won’t be hurt.

 It may seem obvious, but another way to deal with the light problem is to install blinds or shades on windows or other sources of natural light.
 Of course, that will darken the room more than you may want to compensate for with other lights, but it’s always an option./